 Java 2 security uses several policy files to determine the granted permission for each Java programs.
-See Dynamic policy for the list of available policy files supported by WebSphere Application Server Version 5.
+See "Java 2 security policy files" on page 452 for the list of available policy files supported by WebSphere Application Server Version 5.
 The library.policy file is the template for shared libraries (Java library classes).
 Multiple enterprise applications can define and use shared libraries.
 Refer to Managing shared libraries for information on how to define and manage the shared libraries.